 In August 1805, Emperor Napoleon fought what was arguably the most important battle of his military career.
-In a brilliant display of strategy, he devised a system of turning around the enemy, thereby matching his strongest with their weakest, in a move that students in military colleges still study today as the Ulm Manoeuvre.
+In a brilliant display of strategy, he devised a system of matching his strongest soldiers with the enemy’s weakest, in a move that students in military colleges still study today as the Ulm Manoeuvre.

 What business lessons can you learn from one of the greatest strategists in history at the top of his game?